 First timers may be tempted to cheap out here but my firm & resolute advise is don’t; if you buy cheap, you buy twice.
 I’ve gone through a fair few in my time but am now using Osprey’s stuff.

-For the last year I have used the Osprey Aether 70 litre.
+For the last year, I have used the Osprey Aether 70 liter.
 It was well worth the £180 I paid for it and I will never use cheap, lesser backpacks again.
 You can pick up one of your own by clicking on the widget below.

 One of the smartest little things you can invest in is a hanging toiletry bag.
 You stick all of your toiletries inside it and simply hang it up either in your bathroom or over your bed whenever you check in to your accommodation.
 I wish I had got one of these much sooner.

 Most toiletries can easily be bought or replaced absolutely anywhere in the world so don’t go overboard here.
-But do make sure you have a toothbrush, some toothpaste and some deodorant.
-I always bring moisturiser and hair wax but that’s about it.
+But do make sure you have a toothbrush, some toothpaste, and some deodorant.
+I always bring moisturizer and hair wax but that’s about it.
 Women, remember to bring women stuff.

 OK so there is nothing worse than those annoying tourists who photograph absolutely everything but it is usually a good idea to take at least some pictures to show the folks back home.

-I toyed with a few different Lumix’s but in the end got rid of them because they were just a hassle to cary and to turn on every time I wanted to take a shot.
+I toyed with a few different Lumix’s but in the end, got rid of them because they were just a hassle to carry and to turn on every time I wanted to take a shot.
 These days I just take pictures with my iPhone and I’m kinda happy like this.

 At some point on your trip, you will find yourself a deprived of a power point and so you need to be prepared.
 If you go camping in the jungle or climbing Kilimanjaro then you’ll want to ensure your camera is properly charged for when you reach the summit.
 Likewise, if you have an 18-hour bus ride you’ll need to make sure your phone/MP3 player can provide you with music – otherwise, you risk have to speak to people to pass the time.